-The Company has a qualified and Independent Audit Committee comprising of Executive and Independent Directors.
+The Company has a qualified and Independent Audit Committee comprising of Executive and Independent

+Directors.
 The Chairman of the Committee is an Independent Director.
 All the members of the Committee are financially literate and have accounting and related financial management expertise.

-- Oversight of the Company's financial reporting process and the disclosure of its financial information to ensure that the financial statement is correct, sufficient and credible. - Recommendation for appointment, remuneration and terms of appointment of statutory auditors including cost auditors of the company. - ✓ Review of quarterly/half-yearly/annual financial statements with reference to changes, if any in accounting policies and reasons for the same. - ✓ Major accounting entries involving estimates based on exercise of judgment by management, and significant adjustments made in the financial statements, if any arising out of audit findings. - Reviewing and monitoring the auditor's independence, performance and effectiveness of audit process. - ✓ Reviewing with the management, the performance of statutory auditors and internal auditors, and adequacy of internal control systems. - ✓ Formulating the scope, functioning, periodicity and methodology for conducting internal audit. - ✓ To review the functioning of the Whistle Blower Mechanism. - ✓ Approval of appointment of Chief Financial Officer after assessing qualification, experience, background etc., of the candidate. - ✓ Scrutiny of inter-corporate loans and investments. - Evaluation of internal financial controls and risk management systems.
+- Oversight of the Company's financial reporting process and the disclosure of its financial information to ensure that the financial statement is correct, sufficient and credible. - Recommendation for appointment, remuneration and terms of appointment of statutory auditors including cost auditors of the company. - ✓ Review of quarterly/half-yearly/annual financial statements with reference to changes, if any in accounting policies and reasons for the same. - ✓ Major accounting entries involving estimates based on exercise of judgment by management, and significant adjustments made in the financial statements, if any arising out of audit findings. - ✓ Reviewing and monitoring the auditor's independence, performance and effectiveness of audit process. - Reviewing with the management, the performance of statutory auditors and internal auditors, and adequacy of internal control systems. - ✓ Formulating the scope, functioning, periodicity and methodology for conducting internal audit. - ✓ To review the functioning of the Whistle Blower Mechanism. - ✓ Approval of appointment of Chief Financial Officer after assessing qualification, experience, background etc., of the candidate. - ✓ Scrutiny of inter-corporate loans and investments. - ✓ Evaluation of internal financial controls and risk management systems. - ✓ To review the system of internal controls for effective monitoring of trading by insiders and to ensure compliance with the provisions of Regulation 9 of Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015.